intergral/katie-helm/README.md

     name: "Your Cluster Name"
 ```

-The key `config.cluster.name` defaults to `Default Cluster` - if this isn't okay for you (perhaps beacuse you have multiple clusters, or which to have a more descriptive cluster name), it can be changed here.
+The key `config.cluster.name` defaults to `Default Cluster` - if this isn't okay for you (perhaps beacuse you have multiple clusters, or wish to have a more descriptive cluster name), it can be changed here.
 The key `config.endpoint.apiKey` must be supplied or the deployed agent pod will not start (_but see 'API Key Alternatives' below_).

 Once created, this file can be used alone with the chart to install the agent into the cluster: